-- 23.1.1 Annual Evaluation: All members of the Bargaining Unit will participate in an annual evaluation.
+- 23.1.1.a.
+Tenured Faculty: All tenured members of the Bargaining Unit will participate in a biennial evaluation.
 This evaluation will be formative, with plans implemented to develop and intensify the skills of the faculty member.
-The annual evaluation of faculty members forms a part of all other forms of evaluation. - 23.1.2 Reappointment Review: All tenure-track faculty members are considered to hold one-year probationary appointments until granted tenure.
+The biennial evaluation of faculty members forms a part of all other forms of evaluation. - 23.1.1.b.
+Tenure-track Faculty: All tenure-track members of the Bargaining Unit will participate in an annual evaluation in their first three years.
+This evaluation will be formative, with plans implemented to develop and intensify the skills of the faculty member.
+The annual evaluation of tenure-track members forms a part of all other forms of evaluation. - 23.1.2 Reappointment Review.
+All tenure-track faculty members are considered to hold one-year probationary appointments until granted tenure.
 Such appointments are subject to renewal on an annual basis at the sole discretion of the University.
-The decision regarding renewal must be made by March 15th of the first two years at the University.
-In a faculty member's third and subsequent years of probationary status; the decision regarding renewal must be made by the Friday before the spring semester begins.
-The sixth year of probationary status is the Tenure Review Year. - 23.1.3 Promotion/Tenure Evaluation: Tenure-track faculty members applying for tenure and promotion to associate professor, as well as faculty members applying for promotion to full professor, will participate in a summative evaluation of their performance and contributions to the University.
-The results of the evaluation are to be used as the basis for recommendations regarding the awarding of tenure or promotion.
+The decision regarding renewal must be made by March 15th of the first year at the University.
+In a faculty member's second and subsequent years of probationary status; the decision regarding renewal must be made by the Friday before the spring semester begins.
+The sixth year of probationary status is the Tenure Review Year.

+- 23.1.3 In their fourth year on the tenure track, tenure-track faculty members intending to apply for tenure and promotion to Associate Professor shall prepare a dossier highlighting the faculty members' activity during the four-year period.
+A summative evaluation of their performance and contributions to the University will be conducted.
+The results of the evaluation are to be used as a means of gauging whether tenure-track faculty are on track for tenure, and what improvements, if any, are needed to improve candidacy for a successful tenure application.
+Candidates will use the same timeline and table of contents as they use for the tenure/promotion dossier, and it is located in Appendix A of this Agreement.
+Faculty will be notified of their fourth year review decision by the last day of the spring semester in which they applied. - 23.1.4 Promotion/Tenure Evaluation.
+Tenure-track faculty members applying for tenure and promotion to Associate Professor shall prepare a dossier highlighting the faculty member's activity during the probationary period.
+Faculty members applying for promotion to full professor shall prepare a dossier highlighting the faculty member's activity during his/her rank as Associate Professor with an emphasis on the most recent five year period.
+A summative evaluation of their performance and contributions to the University will be conducted.
+The results of the evaluation are to be used as the primary basis for recommendations regarding the awarding of tenure and/or promotion.
 A table of contents for the tenure/promotion dossier is located in Appendix A of this agreement.
 Faculty will be notified of the tenure and promotion decision by the last day of the spring semester in which they applied.